-We interviewed Chef Alex McCoy from Lucky Buns Restaurant in Washington DC to hear about his strategy to stay open in 2020 and his story & career around food.
+We interviewed Chef Alex McCoy from Lucky Buns Restaurant in Washington DC to hear about how the restaurant has focused on take out options to stay open in 2020, as well as his story & career around food.

 Former head chef of Ralph Lauren & Lincoln Pilcher’s (Kingswood, Eveleigh, Ruby’s) Georgetown, as well as founder of Duke’s Grocery in the Dupont Circle neighborhood of DC, Alex McCoy has spent many years traveling back and forth between the US & South-East Asia.
 Throughout his long career in the restaurant industry, in 2017 Alex opened two locations of his longtime Sunday, burger-centric pop-up Lucky Buns.
 The restaurant soon gained much attention in DC as one of the most anticipated openings in the District as well as its Irish / South-East Asian / UK and Aussie inspired dishes.

 Here are the highlights of our interview with Chef Alex McCoy: